By Abby Vinas

 Another trick to tackling back acne is to lay a towel down on the bench or chair you plan on using at the gym.
 The more layers you put between yourself and the equipment, the better protected you are from acne-causing bacteria.

-Using these helpful workout tips in combination with acne body wash and scrubbing tools will drastically reduce acne on your back, arms, and other problem areas.
+Using these helpful workout tips in combination with acne body wash and scrubbing tools will help you get rid of shoulder acne, back acne, and breakouts on any other problem areas.

 Diet and Body Acne